humz2k/websocket-frame-utility/README.md

 # websocket-frame-utility

-Single-header C++ library for fast parsing and constructing of Websocket frames.
+Single-header C++17 library for fast parsing and constructing of Websocket frames.

 **Disclaimer: this readme is largely AI generated, so mistakes may exist**.